 The Institute of Arts and Letters (London) has entered into a Treaty of Full Collaboration, Partnership, Accreditation and Recognition with the Venerabile Confraternita (o Compagnia) detta del Buonconsiglio di Città di Castello and the OR.VEN. – Ordine Venerabile della Venerabile Confraternita di Maria Ss.ma del Buonconsiglio della Buona Morte e Misericordia, Città di Castello, Italy (Order of the Venerable Confraternity (or Company), known as of (Our Lady of) Good Counsel of Good Death and Mercy of Città di Castello).
 This chivalric and Christian brotherhood can trace its origins to the last years of the first millennium (990-999 A.D.) and in its present form dates to 1230, making it probably the oldest religious brotherhood in continuous existence today.
 The Order is based at Città di Castello (Province of Perugia) where it has its own Magistral Church, and is governed by a Grand Prior (Grand Master).
 The Prince-Abbot of San Luigi has the honour to be a Perpetuum (Grand Cross) of the Order, its highest rank.

-The Institute’s Journal has generally been produced annually and provides an opportunity for the year’s events to be recorded and the scholarly or creative work of Fellows to be published.
+The Institute’s Journal appears occasionally and provides an opportunity for recent events to be recorded and the scholarly or creative work of Fellows to be published.
 This is a collaborative project with European-American University Press, and is circulated free of charge in electronic format to Fellows, as well as being available to purchase in a handsome, cloth-bound hard copy.

 Fellows are warmly encouraged to submit material of professional quality for publication; this may be a scholarly exploration of any aspect of the Arts and Letters, or it might be a poem or short story.
 The Council is particularly keen to publish the work of independent scholars and writers exploring topics not usually approached in mainstream academia, and is happy to offer informal guidance on matters of content and style.
 As a general rule, adherence to scholarly conventions is encouraged, but the style of writing should not be so dry as to discourage the general reader.